tinoschroeter/tinoschroeter/README.md

     ],
     cloud: ["AWS", "GCP", "Firebase"],
     IoT: ["Arduino", "Raspberry Pi", "ESP8266", "3D Printing"],
-    joke: "I've got a really good UDP joke to tell you but I don’t know if you'll get it."
+    joke: "Java and C were telling jokes.
+It was C's turn, so he writes something on the wall, points to it and says Do you get the reference?
+But Java didn't."
   },
 };
 ```